tinymce/tinymce-docs/modules/ROOT/pages/6_0_0-release-notes-core-changes.md

----
-layout: default
-title: New features, enhancements, and changes for TinyMCE 6.0 core and core plugins
+# New features, enhancements, and changes for TinyMCE 6.0 core and core plugins
-title_nav: Core improvements
+:title_nav: Core improvements
-description: New features, enhancements, and functionality changes for TinyMCE 6.0
+:description: New features, enhancements, and functionality changes for TinyMCE 6.0
-keywords: releasenotes bugfixes
+:keywords: releasenotes bugfixes
----

 - [New features](#newfeatures)
 - [Enhancements](#enhancements)